As an Amazon Associate we earn from qualifying purchases.

 How Not to Fold Sports Bras

 Now that you know the correct way to fold a performance bra, it would also be helpful to know the folding techniques to avoid.
-If you are committing any one of the mistakes listed below, your sports bra will end up losing its shape very quickly.
+If you are committing any one of the mistakes listed below, your sports bra will be stretched out and end up losing its shape very quickly.

 Here are the mistakes to avoid when folding sports bras: